NicxsCodeSymphony/NicxsCodeSymphony/README.md

 ### 🎯 Current Focus

-- 🔭 Leading projects in mobile, fullstack, and backend development
+- 🔭 Leading projects in mobile, fullstack, and backend development with **Next.js**
 - 🌱 Exploring advanced system architecture and scalability
 - 👯 Open to collaborating on innovative and impactful open-source projects
-- 🤔 Occasionally doing freelance work
+- 🤔 Part-time developer with availability for freelance work

     </td>
     <td valign="top" width="50%">